Ayigbe biscuit

 Ayigbe biscuit is a Ghanaian snack created by Yonunawo Kwami Edze from Agbozume in the Volta Region.

 History

 The biscuit was manufactured by Yonunawo Kwami Edze from Agbozome in the Volta Region.
 Yonunawo Kwami Edze introduced the biscuit to the Agbozome community when she returned from the Ivory Coast as a baker in 1907.
 She was able to use the skills she learnt to make Ayigbe biscuits.
 Production of this snack lends itself to being economically viable, as Yonunawo Kwami Edze trained women on how to prepare the biscuit in order to make a living.

-Ingredient

-Ingredients used in the preparation of Ayigbe biscuit: